 Time to Decide: Urgent Care or Primary Care?

-In general, urgent care should be used as supplemental to primary care and never as a replacement to them.
+In general, the main difference between an urgent care and a primary care is that the urgent care should be used as supplemental to primary care and never as a replacement to them.
 Though urgent care can be used instead of a primary care doctor in some cases, it is not recommended.
 Need to choose between an urgent care clinic and your primary doctor?

 - If you need someone who knows your history and can help you manage your health long term, make an effort to schedule an appointment with your primary doctor.